-MITIGATION MONITORING D.4: Public Works staff will ensure appropriate saplings are planted following the completion of construction activities.
+MITIGATION MONITORING D.7: Public Works staff will ensure that either on-site restoration or the purchase of mitigation credits is implemented and completed.

-E. Cultural Resources Would the project: Potentially Significant Significant With Mitigation Impact Incorporated Less Than Significant Impact 1.
+E. Cultural Resources Would the Project: Potentially Significant Impact Use Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
 Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5?
 X 2.
 Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? Х 3.
 Disturb any human remains, including those interred outside of dedicated cemeteries? Х

 E.1.-E.3.
 Less Than Significant with Mitigation Incorporated.
-In prehistoric times, Little Chico Creek, which flows northeast-southwest through the present APE, was a significant surface water source that made possible relatively intensive occupation during all prehistoric phases as well as the early historic time period.
+In prehistoric times, Little Chico Creek, which flows northeast to southwest through the present Area of Potential Effect (APE), was a significant surface water source that made possible relatively intensive occupation during all prehistoric phases as well as the early historic time period.
 A number of ecotones and microenvironments are represented along this Creek (Klaseen and Ellison 1974), which prior to modern development created a complex mosaic of vegetation and dependent fauna.
 An oak/grassland community once dominated the area, with native flora at one time including gray pine (Pinus sabiniana), buckeye (Aesculus californica), valley oak (Quercus lobata), interior live oak (Quercus wislizenii), blue oak (Quercus douglasii), buckbrush (Ceanothus sp.) and manzanita (Arctostaphylos sp.), redbud (Cercis occidentalis), poison oak (Toxicodendron diversiloba), toyon (Heteromeles arbutifolia), yerba santa (Eriodictyon sp.), sycamore (Platanus racemosa), willow (Salix sp.), and a variety of annual grasses and forbs dominating the wetter areas along Little Chico Creek and its overflow channels.